5 Strategies for Using a HELOC to Build Wealth

 At Banking Truths we believe in providing education & modeling so you can decide if this strategy is a good fit for you:

-Unlocking Trapped Liquidity using a Home Equity Loan or HELOC
+Unlocking Trapped Home Equity with a HELOC Strategy

-Many families with significant home equity don’t want to sell because they either like where they live, they locked in a low-interest mortgage, or both.
+Many families with significant home equity don’t want to sell because they either like where they live, or already locked in a low-interest mortgage, or both.

-If this is the case, opting for a home equity loan (HELOAN) or a home equity line of credit (HELOC) provides a viable solution.
-These loans allow homeowners to convert the illiquid equity in their primary home into cash they can use without sacrificing their primary residence or increasing the rate on their remaining mortgage balance.
+If this is the case, opting to use a home equity line of credit (HELOC) provides a viable solution.
+These loans allow homeowners to convert their illiquid home equity into cash they can use without sacrificing their primary residence or even increasing the fixed interest costs on their current mortgage balance.

 How does a Home Equity Line of Credit (HELOC) Work?

-However, the major advantage of a home equity line of credit is that it charges simple interest vs. home equity loans which have front-loaded amortized interest like traditional mortgages.
-A HELOC operates similarly to credit card debt in that interest charges only accrue as simple interest on the average daily balance.
+However, The major advantage of a home equity line of credit is that it only charges simple interest unlike a cash-out refinance with front-loaded amortized interest.
+A HELOC operates similarly to credit card balances in that interest accrues at simple interest on your average daily balance.

-5 Ways to Use a HELOC to Build Wealth and Increase Cash Flow
+5 Ways to Use a HELOC to Build Wealth & Increase Cash Flow

 1) Using a HELOC to Invest in Real Estate